-2019 Annual Meeting Votes in Favour: 96.82% Mr. Hibben is a corporate director and advisor.
+Mr. Hibben is a corporate director and advisor.
 Since December 2014, he has been the principal of Shakerhill Partners Ltd., a consulting firm providing strategic and financial advice, specializing in mergers and acquisitions, corporate strategy and governance, as well as expert witness services.
-Previously, Mr. Hibben was the Managing Director in the Mergers and Acquisitions Group at RBC Capital Markets, Head of Strategy and Development at Royal Bank of Canada and Chief Executive Officer of RBC Capital Partners
+Previously, Mr. Hibben was the Managing Director in the Mergers and Acquisitions Group at RBC Capital Markets, Head of Strategy and Development at Royal Bank of Canada and CEO of RBC Capital Partners.

 Mr. Hibben has been a director of a number of Canadian public and private companies, both in financial services and as part of his responsibility for overseeing private equity and venture capital investments.
-Mr. Hibben currently serves as a director of WildBrain Ltd (TSX: WILD) and Home Capital Group Inc. (TSX: HCG), and is on the board of the Mount Sinai Hospital Foundation, where he serves on the Sinai Health's Audit and Risk Committee as well as the Strategy and Government Relations Committee.
+Mr. Hibben currently serves on the respective TSX-listed boards of Home Capital Group Inc. (as Chair), Shawcor Ltd. and WildBrain Ltd. He also serves on the board of the Mount Sinai Hospital Foundation as a member of the Audit and Risk Committee and Strategy and Government Relations Committee.